Marble Collegiate Church

 Helpern Architects undertook the master plan to improve the church and its adjacent administrative building in 1999, and also to determine the best use of its property and site.
 An extensive inspection of the building preceded this final work, which began in earnest in early 2010.

 To ensure the integrity of the historic structure during excavation and reconstruction, temporary steel beams were added below grade for support.

-Light-weight synthetic slate shingles acceptable to the NYC Landmarks Commission replace the prior asphalt roof, which has also received its first-ever insulation.
-The original wood trusses and purlins have been stabilized by “sister” steel beams added on either side, so the steel now supports the roof and the wood supports only the ceiling below.
+Light-weight synthetic slate shingles acceptable to the NYC Landmarks Commission replaced the prior asphalt roof, which has also received its first-ever insulation.
+The original wood trusses and purlins were stabilized by “sister” steel beams added on either side, so the steel now supports the roof and the wood supports only the ceiling below.

-The Sanctuary will be refreshed with plaster repairs and decorative finishes on the ceiling, and new lighting.
-Movable scaffolding makes it possible to work during the week but clear the space for Sunday services.
+The Sanctuary was refreshed with plaster repairs and decorative finishes on the ceiling, and new lighting.
+Movable scaffolding made it possible to work during the week but clear the space for Sunday services.